qbead/qbeadWebsite/content/book/animation.md

 Just like with any other language, at first you will not be able to understand all the words or the <span class="footnote">entire sentence.<span>In this metaphor a sentence is a computer program.</span></span>
 As a new programmer, the important thing is to latch on to the words that mean something to you, even if you cannot understand the entire language.

 We have prepared many small example programs you can play with, before you start trying to modify them.
 All of these sketches are in the zipfile that you downloaded while completeing the [quickstart guide](/quickstart).
-You should not need to type yourself any of the examples described here.
+You should not need to type out any of the examples described here.
 Simply attempt to upload them to the device and read through them, even if you are not changing them.
 :::